OFFIS-mosaik/mosaik/docs/tutorials/set-external-events.rst

 The listener thread can be included in the same file as the set-event controller: ``controller_set_event.py``.

 The object of the controller class needs to be passed as a parameter to the ``listen_to_external_events`` function, which is called as a thread via the defined decorator ``@threaded``.
 The listener thread listens to external event messages from the GUI.
 Once a message arrives, the listener thread calls the ``set_event`` method to set an external event for the next simulation step in mosaik.

 .. literalinclude:: code/controller_set_event.py
-   :lines: 24-29
+   :start-after: # start threading
+   :end-before: # end threading

 .. literalinclude:: code/controller_set_event.py
-   :lines: 75-98
+   :start-after: # start threading 2
+   :end-before: # end threading 2

 Graphical user interface